manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Presenting-aurelia-telemetry.md

 The plugin defines an abstraction for a telemetry client, and integrates it with Aurelia so all different kinds of telemetry are automatically gathered:

-* Logical page views
+* **Logical page views**: by integrating with `aurelia-router`, the plugin is able to track when a user navigates to a route.
-* Unhandled errors
+* **Unhandled errors**: by listening for the `error` event on the `window` object, the plugin is able to track unhandled errors.
-* Logs
+* **Logs**: by integrating with `aurelia-logging`, the plugin is able to track log messages.

-Additionally, the plugin defines a `trackEvent` binding behavior, which can be added to any `.delegate`, `.trigger`, or `.call` binding, so a custom event is tracked when the binding is triggered:
+Additionally, the plugin defines a `trackEvent` binding behavior, which can be added to any `.delegate`, `.trigger`, or `.call` binding, so a custom event can be tracked when the binding is triggered:

 ```html
 <button click.delegate="doSomething() & trackEvent:'something-happened'">Do something</button>
 ```

-Here, each time the button is clicked, a `'something-happened'` event will be tracked.
+Here, a `'something-happened'` custom event is tracked each time the button is clicked.

 The binding behavior can also be passed an object containing additonal properties as its second parameter, and this object will be sent to the telemetry client along with the event name: